T

 Ask first

-A traditional Estonian flour mix made from roasted rye, wheat, barley, and oats.
-It's often served as a dessert with buttermilk or yogurt, and sometimes with berries.
-The flour itself is vegan, but dairy is almost always used in preparation.
+A traditional Estonian flour mixture made from roasted rye, wheat, barley, and oats.
+Usually served with buttermilk or yogurt, and often sweetened with berries or jam.
+The dairy component makes it non-vegan.

 Rosolje